jahrlag/turboenergysolarinverter/README.md

 # turboenergysolarinverter

-This Python script extracts information from the inverter via rs485 serial line (Modbus RTU) and sends it to an MQTT broker.
+This Python script gets information from the inverter via rs485 serial line (Modbus RTU) and sends it to an MQTT broker.

+More information about the serial connection at https://github.com/kellerza/sunsynk

 Modbus TCP should work but has not been tested.